RiniJ7/calculator/README.md

 # Digital Calculator Application

-This is a simple digital calculator application built using React.
+This is a simple digital calculator application built using React, HTML5, CSS, and Javascript.

 ## Features